MingwangZhong/NCX-mediated-EADs-in-LQT2/README.md

 ![Alt text](Data_and_Image/result.svg)

 ## Update
 The new version of the code is in ```rewritten/```.
-The new code is cleaner and produces the same result.
+The new code is much cleaner and produces the same result.